Open-Scholarship-Strategy/site/index.md

 * Purchase back any legacy documents and incorporate them into the scholarly body of work.
 Also improve the open sharing and archiving of legacy articles on which copyright has expired.

 * Help to inform researchers more about the [Author Alliance termination of transfer](https://www.authorsalliance.org/resources/termination-of-transfer/) tool to help them retain their rights as authors.
+In that context, consider making use of the [Termination of Transfer Tool](https://rightsback.org/).

 * Research funders can define the limits of what is an acceptable standard of publication.
 They therefore have the power to mandate publication in journals with a cap on APCs and BPCs, or in OA-only venues (with specific licenses), or in those with short or zero-length embargoes on self-archiving (e.g., Emerald, The Royal Society).